mateuszniechwiej/Ms-1-LP/README.md

 >4.
 I want to see new images or videos of the places and product.

 A returning visitor will find new photos in gallery page and video gif updated upon owners request on the homepage.
+## Known issue

+On mobiles and tablets button "Back to Top" after clicking is staying in hover effect(colour change unless website refreshed)This bug doesn't have negative feedback from users who tested this website.

 # Deployment

 ### This website was developed using GitPod and VSCode, with repository hosted on GitHub.